Here are some leads for research should you want to look out a therapist near you. Most professional organisations allow you to search by post code.

-British Psychological Society (BPS).
-All Psychologists.
+British Psychological Society (BPS)

 Health Care Professionals Council (HCPC)

 For a whole range of government-approved health professionals.

 for UK-based counsellors – registered and/or accredited.

 Eye movement and Desensitisation in the UK and Northern Ireland (EMDRIA)